 Who we work with

 While our work is undercover, we do not work in isolation.
-We partner with those who share our goals and our vision of an end to wildlife trafficking and the criminal networks that perpetuate it.
+The Wildlife Justice Commission (WJC) partners with those who share our goals and our vision of an end to wildlife trafficking and the criminal networks that perpetuate it.

 For investigations that result in a Case File, we establish a dialogue with national authorities of the key governments involved to encourage them and their law enforcement authorities to act.